noporpoise/seq_file/new_api/README.md

     int seq_guess_fastq_format(const char *path)

-Returns and number between 0 and 5 inclusive.
+Returns and number between 0 and 5 inclusive on success.
 These refer to:

 0) Sanger / Illumina 1.9+ (Phred+33) -- this is the most common
 1) Sanger (Phred+33)